Request handlers¶

 ...

-To be a request handler, a function must be associated with a route:
+For a function to act as a request handler, it must be associated with a route:

 from blacksheep import Application, Request, Response, get, text